buszi/Boomerang/README.md

 }
 ```

-### Catching a Result
+### Catching a Result in Compose

-To catch and process a result when a screen becomes visible:
+To catch and process a result when a Compose screen becomes visible:

 ```kotlin
 @Composable